Personal Injury

 • Property Damage: Most settlements also include compensation for the damage to the victim’s vehicle, as well as any other personal property damaged in the accident.

-• Punitive Damages: In rare cases, settlements may include punitive damages, which are meant to punish the at-fault driver for particularly reckless or negligent behavior, such as driving under the influence of alcohol.
+• Punitive Damages: In some cases, settlements may include punitive damages, which are meant to punish the at-fault driver for particularly reckless or negligent behavior, such as driving under the influence of alcohol.
+In Nebraska, it’s extremely rare for punitive damages to come into play unless the case involves an out-of-state defendant or a 1983 action; however, if the crash occurred in another state, then punitive damages may be available.

 The Settlement Process